MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/app-distribution/app-store-distribution/publishing-to-the-app-store.md

 4. To find the .ipa file on the Windows machine, right-click on the Xamarin.iOS project name in the Visual Studio 2019 or Visual Studio 2017 **Solution Explorer** and choose **Open Folder in File Explorer**.
 Then, in the just-opened Windows **File Explorer**, navigate to the **bin/iPhone/Release** subdirectory.
 Unless you have [customized the .ipa file output location](#customize-the-ipa-location), it should be in this directory.
 5. To instead view the .ipa file on the Mac build host, right-click the Xamarin.iOS project name in the Visual Studio 2019 or Visual Studio 2017 **Solution Explorer** (on Windows) and select **Show IPA File on Build Server**.
 This will open a **Finder** window on the Mac build host with the .ipa file selected.

+    > [!TIP]
+    >
+    > The following steps are only valid if you're using Xcode 10, and building for iOS 12 and earlier.
+    >
+    > To deploy to the App Store using Xcode 11 (for iOS 13), you should [use Visual Studio for Mac](?tabs=macos#build-and-submit-your-app) to build and upload your app. **Application Loader** will not be available for Xcode 11.

 6. On the Mac build host, open **Application Loader**.
 In Xcode, select **Xcode > Open Developer Tool > Application Loader**.

     > [!NOTE]